Bit by a Dog? Contact a Dog Bite Injury Lawyer Today!

 What Do I Do after a Dog Bite?

 After a dog attack you should seek immediate medical attention, call the police to file an incident report and then contact an experienced dog bite lawyer.
-The sooner the better as the statute of limitations for filing a dog bite law claim in Arizona is one year.
+The sooner the better as the statute of limitations for filing a dog bite law claim in Arizona is one year and three years in New Mexico.

 Once you contact Lerner and Rowe we are prepared to: